Interactions-Nexus/Nexus-Wiki/why-nexus/10-reasons-to-build-on-nexus.md

 ## **5: Mobile-friendly Automated Key Management**

 Nexus has built a groundbreaking transactional architecture called ‘[Signature Chains](https://www.nexus.io/ResourceHub/signature-chains)’ that replaces the legacy UTxO, and so-called account based models, to simplify application development, wallet usability, and therefore boost user adoption.
 A Signature Chain is a personal vault containing the historical record of every single transaction and digital asset ownership of a single user on the blockchain, and is accessed with user-generated credentials (username, password, and PIN) by a decentralized login system.
-Signature Chains make Nexus the perfect mobile-friendly Web3 development stack by eliminating manual dependency on key management plugins such as MetaMask, enabling developers to build tokenized Dapps with simplified UI/UX that are as easy to use as Facebook, Snapchat, and TikTok.&#x20;
+Signature Chains make Nexus the perfect mobile-friendly Web3 development stack by eliminating manual dependency on key management plugins such as MetaMask, enabling developers to build tokenized Dapps with simplified UI/UX that are as easy to use as Facebook, Snapchat, and TikTok.
 &nbsp;

 ## **6: Quantum-Proof Security**&#x20;